 - 1. The day of withdrawal or course change is determined by the date the Academic Office receives an email from the student requesting a course change or withdrawal.
 Requests expressed to a faculty member or made verbally will not be accepted as official requests.
 Appeals from this policy can be made to the Operations Council. - 2.
-Students may withdraw from courses without academic penalty up to the tenth week of classes in each term. - 3.
+Students may withdraw from courses without academic penalty up to the tenth week of classes in each term for regular courses and up to the sixth week for modular courses. - 3.
 Students cannot add a course following the 7th day after the first day of class. - 4.
 Students withdrawing from a course after the last day to drop a course will receive a W for that course on their transcript.